spiros15/grihf-frontend_capstone_starter_code/README.md

 This repository is about the capstone project part of the IBM Front-End Professional Certificate.

+The project is about a MEdical Appoitment Booking Website.

 Please consider the below factors while contributing

 Code Style: Maintain a consistent code style for readability.